-The Behaviour Policy has been updated again in November 2023 (annually), and staff have all been trained on it, including the additional strategies in the Appendix, for staff to use in upskilling their behaviour management skills.
-Regular familiarisation will continue.
+The Behaviour Policy has been updated again in November 2024 (annually), and staff have all been trained on it, including the additional strategies in the Appendices, for staff to use in upskilling their behaviour management skills.
+Regular familiarisation will continue through staff meetings, annual Therapeutic Thinking Training and policy updates.